jobschepens/mlschool-text/README.md

 This allows you to run the analysis notebooks immediately without needing to generate new corpora (which can take hours and requires API keys).

+## AI-Assisted Development

+This repository was developed with assistance from AI agents, primarily using Claude, while still aiming to maintain a high quality standard.
+AI assistance was used for code generation and markdown writing.
+All content underwent review (by me) of quality and functionality, accuracy, and clarity.
+However, the result is still a work in progress that shows possibilities of AI asstance but also shows the need to document the development progress in more detail, implement a more rigorous review validation process, assess compliance with institutional policies, and add more detail on AI vs. human created material.

 ## Project Structure

 The project is organized into the following directories: